How To Price Your Rental Property

 One of the scariest times a homeowner goes through while renting their home is the vacancy.
 A vacant home is an expensive home.
 You have mortgages, utilities, yard care, snow removal, and additional expenses you’re paying without any income to offset the expenses.

-Here are six options that will help rent your home faster in Salt Lake County.
+Here are six options to help rent your home faster in Salt Lake County.

 Option 1: Allow Pets

-67% of U.S. households own a pet according to the 2019-2020 National Pet Owners Survey conducted by the American Pet Products Association.
-The number of households has steadily increased year over year.
+66% of U.S. households own a pet, according to the latest research and data from the 2023-2024 World Animal Foundation.
+The number of households with pets has remained steady year over year.

 Option 2: Aligning Price With The Market

-At Nestwell, we show homes that are currently occupied by existing tenants.
-In fact, we are one of the few property managers in Salt Lake City that do this.
-Occasionally the existing tenants can be uncooperative and cause bottlenecks.
+At Nestwell, we show homes that existing tenants currently occupy.
+We are one of the few property managers in Salt Lake City that do this.
+Occasionally, the existing tenants can be uncooperative and cause bottlenecks.

-If the home is vacant and not renting, it’s always, always, always, going to be because of the asking price.
-When a home is vacant, rent ready, and even has the most basic marketing pictures — lowering the asking price will get your home rented.
+If the home is vacant and not renting, it’s always, always, always going to be because of the asking price.
+When a home is vacant, rent-ready, and even has the most essential marketing pictures — lowering the asking price will get your home rented.

 Be aggressive with your pricing decision.
 It’s much better financially to rent your home within the first few weeks it is on the market making you more money in the long run.
-Nestwell’s recommendation is to start the asking rent for $25/mo below market.
-After one week, reduced it another $25 until we receive multiple showings and applications.
+Nestwell recommends starting the asking rent for $25/mo below market.
+After one week, reduced it another $25 until we received multiple showings and applications.

 Option 3: Lowering the Asking Price for Rent for 6 Months

-Lower the asking price for the first 6 months to a new tenant can be a good incentive.
-Be careful with this as this technique will attract more applications, but also turn some of them off by what seems to be a gimmick.
+Lowering the asking price for the first six months to a new tenant can be a good incentive.
+Be careful with this, as this technique will attract more applications but also turn some of them off by what seems to be a gimmick.
 Make sure your lease agreement is equipped to handle this escalation clause.

 Option 4: Matterport 3D Tours